jinsu/cass-fate/cass-prj/trunk/stable_workload_driver_cassandra/README.txt

   property names).

-  The "cassandra.root.dir" is the path to your cass-prefail-system directory.
-If you put cass-prefail-system and cass-prefail-workload in the same directory, then the location is "../cass-prefail-system".
+  The "cassandra.root.dir" is the path to your cassandra-fate-system-x.y directory.
+If you put cassandra-fate-system-x.y and cassandra-fate-workload-x.y in the same directory, then the location is "../cassandra-fate-system-x.y".

 [[ How to Build ]]